es6-rails/es6-rails/README.md

-# ES6-Rails with Babel
+# Use ES6 in Rails with Babel everywhere
-ES6 (EcmaScript 6) adapter for Rails.
-Use ES6 in the assets, view files and inline.
+ES6 (EcmaScript 2015) adapter for Rails.

+## Use es6-rails in:

+- assets
+- views as remote es6 script
+- views as inline html

 ## Example app